Vidrio; Mediterranean Dining in Raleigh’s Glenwood South

 A Feast For All The Senses

 Marcus Apicius, perhaps the world’s first foodie, is credited with the saying that a person eats with their eyes.
 In few places is this truer than at Vidrio in Raleigh’s Glenwood South.
-With a combination of simply and beautifully prepared Mediterranean inspired food and architecture that can best be described as stunning, dining at Vidrio is a feast for all the senses.
+With a combination of simple and beautifully prepared Mediterranean inspired food and architecture that can best be described as stunning, dining at Vidrio is a feast for all the senses.

 Since opening its doors in January of 2017, I’ve been waiting for the right moment to dine at Vidrio.
 A recent girl’s night out gave that opportunity and it did not disappoint.
 My guest and I were seated at a corner banquette with a view of the main dining area and its modern architectural design features which include a dramatic rope cylinder that descends from main dining area ceiling and a towering wall adorned with nearly 400 glass objects created by artist Doug Frates (a nod to the restaurant’s namesake which is Spanish for “glass.”)
 Our server Hannah, who was excellent, explained that the artist spent over a month deciding the perfect placement of each piece.
 It shows.